 It would be hard to argue with Car & Driver’s assessment that “the GTC is a tasteful blend of the mean-and-low look of Ferrari competition GT cars, with the elegance of super-luxury street Ferraris of the past.
 Detail work, finish, panel fit – every aspect is superlative.”

-The team have carried out rectification to all areas of the shell to repair minor areas of corrosion and eliminated all dents and minor imperfections to ensure minimal filler is required prior to painting.
+The team then carried out rectification to all areas of the shell to repair minor areas of corrosion and eliminated all dents and minor imperfections to ensure minimal filler is required prior to painting.

-The first elements to go back onto the shell are the brightwork and badges (anything fitted to the body) which are carefully manipulated to fit the now painted metal.
+The first elements to go back onto the shell are the brightwork and badges (anything fitted to the body) which were carefully manipulated to fit the now painted metal.
 We also check all fittings with latches to ensure close lines remain perfect

-The original fuel tanks have been restored, re-painting in the factory original pale green (a colour we matched from a painted area found beneath the black paint covering on the car pre-restoration) and re-fitted.
+The original fuel tanks were been restored, re-painting in the factory original pale green (a colour we matched from a painted area found beneath the black paint covering on the car pre-restoration) and re-fitted.

-As an example of our fastidious approach to authenticity, the team created an original spec. fiberglass radiator shroud (usually heavily damaged or missing on these cars) from our own mould to complete the front underside of the vehicle.
+As an example of our fastidious approach to authenticity, the team created an original spec. fiberglass radiator shroud (usually heavily damaged or missing on these cars) from our own mold to complete the front underside of the vehicle.

-The suspension, transaxle, torque-tube are being built up next to deliver a rolling car ready for the engine installation.
+The suspension, transaxle, torque-tube were built up next to deliver a rolling car ready for the engine installation.
 All components have been overhauled and re-finished to the original Ferrari factory specification.
 Our experience and focus on exact period correctness means that we match the correct colour coding (suspension components for example) and plating finishes (Zinc or Nickel) to every item we restore.